krzysztofKolodziej/krzysztof-kolodziej-java-wroclaw/README.md

 **Project Overview**

-Krzysztof_Kolodziej_Java_Wroclaw - a Spring Boot application in Java 21 that processes orders and optimizes payment methods to maximize discounts and efficiently use available limits.
+Payment methods - a Spring Boot application in Java 21 that processes orders and optimizes payment methods to maximize discounts and efficiently use available limits.

 **Features:**